An Internet Marketing Story:

 I’ll give you an example…

 When I started, it was a great feat for someone to sell a couple hundred units of their product and make $10,000 in sales.

 Fast forward to today (2016), and some launches on JVZoo have done well over a million dollars in sales.
 One of the top sellers has made over 100,000 sales through his video-maker funnel.
 This was probably flat-out inconceivable to anybody selling WSOs on the WarriorForum at the time I entered the market.
 The market just was not big enough yet and the technology was just not there.

 In the beginning of my career, and for years following, the standard was to host sales pages on forums.
 This was because it was easy and there was "built-in social proof."
-People would buy your product and then come back immediately and give you a review on it.
-It boosted conversions.
+People would buy your product and then come back immediately and give you a public review on it.
+That boosted conversions.

 So some guys came out with a different forum, with the sole specific purpose of having you to host your offers only, and for it not to go down.
 That served its purpose but was short-lived in popularity.

 Around the same time, Wordpress technology was emerging as the standard and people started to host their launches on their own sites, with a Wordpress hosted theme such as Optimize Press of Profits Theme that would make your websites look pretty much however you wanted them to look.
 I had both of these.